A functional limit theorem for additive functionals: Introduction

-Following our abstract result, we specialize to stationary one-di\-men\-sio\-nal reflected diffusions and give sufficient conditions (Theorem \ref{main-2}) on the sequence of characteristics of the diffusions (speed measures and scale functions) and the characteristics of the additive functionals (Revuz or representing measures).
-These are stated explicitly in terms of the sequence of fundamental solutions associated with the diffusions killed at "rates" dictated by the additive functionals.
-Through this killing operation we combine each diffusion in the sequence with its associated additive functional into a single killed diffusion which can than be analyzed by analytic means.
+We consider a sequence of one-dimensional diffusions, each defined on some interval in $\R$, as well as a sequence of associated nondecreasing continuous additive functionals.
+We impose no assumptions on these diffusions or their boundary behavior except for positive recurrence.
+Our main result (Theorem \ref{main-2}) gives sufficient conditions on the characteristics of the diffusions (speed measures and scale functions) and the characteristics of the additive functionals (representing, i.e., Revuz measures) for convergence of the additive functionals to a L\' evy subordinator.
+These conditions are stated in terms of the limiting properties of the sequence of fundamental solutions associated with the diffusions killed at ``rates'' dictated by the additive functionals.
+The killing operation allows us to combine each diffusion in the sequence with its additive functional into a single killed diffusion which can then be further analyzed.
 As a result, we derive a purely analytic criterion for convergence in this framework, and give an expression for the Laplace exponent of the limiting subordinator.

+In addition to the idea of merging diffusions and their additive functionals described above, the proof of Theorem \ref{main-2} relies on an abstract convergence result in the $M_1$-topology (Theorem \ref{main-1}) for general recurrent strong Markov processes.
+Beyond its role in later developments, the strength of this, abstract, result lies in the fact that it rests on a fairly elementary argument and applies in great generality.
+It is stated in terms of resolvents of the additive functionals and, without relying on the existence (or even the notion of) the local time, formalizes the following intuition from the diffusion case: each additive functional in the sequence, time changed by the inverse local time of its underlying diffusion (at an appropriate ``reset point'') is a L\' evy subordinator.
+If laws of these subordinators converge and the jumps of the inverse local times shrink, the additive functionals themselves should converge to a L\' evy subordinator.

+Theorem \ref{main-1} demonstrates that the above program can be formalized under the appropriate conditions on the initial distributions of the diffusions and minimal tightness-type conditions on the additive functionals.
+Moreover, it singles out Skorokhod's $M_1$-topology --- which has already appeared in a related context, (see, e.g., \cite{KasKot79}) --- as the appropriate one in our setting.
+We note that one cannot hope for a significantly stronger convergence, such as $J_1$-convergence, than the one induced by the $M_1$-topology.
+Indeed, a typical application of the theorem involves convergence of a sequence of continuous processes to a discontinuous one.